 - Carefully pour boiling water into the pan and stir.
 Bring to a boil, then reduce heat to low and cover pan with a lid.
-Cook for 15 minutes.
+Cook for 15 minutes, then fluff with fork.

-- Meanwhile, in a small saute pan melt the ghee (or butter) over medium heat and saute the pine nuts until you smell a nutty aroma and the nuts are a rich golden brown color.
+- Meanwhile, in a deep skillet melt 1 tablespoon ghee (or butter) over medium heat and saute the pine nuts until you smell a nutty aroma and the nuts are a rich golden brown color.
 Set aside.

-- In a deep pan, melt ghee over medium heat.
+- In same pan, melt remaining tablespoon ghee (or butter) over medium heat.
 Add the onion and sauté for 4-5 minutes.

-- To serve, either spoon hashweh on top of rice pilaf mounded on a platter or combine both the hashweh and the rice pilaf together.
+- To serve, either spoon hashweh on top of fluffed rice pilaf mounded on a platter (as pictured) or combine both the hashweh and the rice pilaf together.
 Garnish with the fresh minced parsley and serve with lemon wedges.